MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

     }
     ```

 With this configuration, browsing to the root of the web service will allow you to browse the API.
 The OpenAPI definition can then be imported into other services (such as Azure API Management).
-This is a minimal setup.
 For more information on configuring Swashbuckle, see [Get started with Swashbuckle and ASP.NET Core](/aspnet/core/tutorials/getting-started-with-swashbuckle).

 ## Limitations